 Both genetics and previous experience will affect the ease of handling of pigs.
 Piglets that have never walked on concrete may balk and be difficult to move.
 Moving the animals will be easier if they are given an opportunity to explore the new floor surface prior to being driven over it.

 Pigs from certain lean genetic lines may be more excitable and difficult to drive (Grandin, 1997).
 Shea-Moore (1998) found that high lean pigs were more fearful and explored an open arena less.
 When they were mixed they had significantly more fights (Buss and Shea-Moore, 1999).
+Selection for leanness may increase excitability (Rydmer and Canano, 2014).
 More time was required to move lean line pigs down an alley compared to a fatter line of pigs.
 Observations and work with producers by the author has shown that excitability can be reduced and the pigs will be easier to drive if the producers walk through the pens every day (Grandin 2000).
 This is especially important for pigs from excitable genetic lines.
 Grandin (1987) found that walking in the pens or allowing pigs to walk in the aisles produced calmer, less excitable animals.
 The producer should walk through both grower and finishing pens to teach the pigs to quietly get up and flow around him.
 Pigs differentiate between a person in the aisle and a person in their pens.
 British researchers have reported that pigs from certain farms are more difficult to drive (Hunter et al., 1994).
 Geverink et al. (1998) reports that pigs which have been walked in the aisles during finishing will be easier to drive.
 Moving the pigs out of the finishing pens a month prior to slaughter also improved their willingness to move (Abbott et al., 1997).
+Pigs that have previous experiences moving through alleys and ramps will require less time to handle in the future (Lewis et al, 2008).

 |Average Weight||Number of hogs per running